Programa Mano Amiga

 Agriculture

-Placita en PLAZA
+La Placita en PLAZA

 “No Lo Dejes Caer” by Starbucks Puerto Rico

-Agricultural Science Scholarship Fund
+Agricultural Sciences Scholarship Fund

-Art & Culture
+Art and Culture

-Art in Shopping Centers
+Art in the Shopping Centers

-Visiting the Plaza Las Américas and Plaza Del Caribe shopping centers is a journey through Puerto Rico's past and present.
-In different parts, you can find works of art that celebrate our history, our flora and fauna, and some essential elements of our folklore.
-When you discover these works of art, under your feet and over your head, you will have discovered Puerto Rico once again.
-Every time you admire them, you will remember how beautiful your island is, how rich its history is, and how varied its culture is.
-We want that when you visit these shopping centers with your family and friends, you share with them a unique experience.
-That experience is the discovery of who we are; you will feel it whenever you walk through the malls.
-History and culture are not only in books but all around us.
+A visit to the Plaza Las Américas and Plaza Del Caribe shopping centers is a journey through Puerto Rico's past and present.
+In different areas you will discover works of art that celebrate our history, our flora and fauna, and important features of our folklore.
+When you find these works of art, beneath your feet and above your head, you will have discovered Puerto Rico once again.
+Each time you admire them, you will remember how beautiful your island is, how rich its history is, and how varied its culture is.
+We want you, your family, and your friends to share a unique experience whenever you visit us — the experience of discovering who we are, which you will feel every time you walk through our facilities.
+History and culture are not only in books; they are all around us.
+For more information about art in Plaza Las Américas, click here.
+For more information about art in Plaza Del Caribe, click here.

 Puerto Rican Crafts

-Events at Plaza Las Americas:
+Events at Plaza Las Américas:

-This fair is held annually on the Thursday after Three Kings Day.
-Featured craftsmen and graphic artists exhibit their pieces. - Annual Artisan Fair at Plaza Las Américas
+• De PLAZA Pa' la Calle en las Octavitas — This fair takes place annually on the Thursday after Three Kings Day.
+Invited artisans and graphic artists exhibit their pieces.

-Events at Plaza Del Caribe
+Events at Plaza Del Caribe:

-For information on the artisan events at Plaza Del Caribe, please call (787) 259-8989 ext.
-5012 or the Customer Service Center (787) 259-8995.
+For information about craft events at Plaza Del Caribe, please call (787) 259-8989 ext.
+5012 or the Customer Service Center at (787) 259-8995.
 Participation in each craft event is by invitation.

 Disaster and Emergency Response